maxdog988/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm845/README.md

 ## Boot from eMMC
 Openbmc system can be loaded from the onboard eMMC storage.

-* build eMMC image, the image contains fitimage and rofs.
+* build eMMC image, the image contains fit image and rofs.
 ```
 DISTRO=arbel-evb-emmc bitbake obmc-phosphor-image
 ```